janky-yz/SERVE/Annotation/README.txt

-HERVd_noncoding.bed: HERV annotation from HERVd (In BED format)
+HERVd_noncoding.bed.gz: HERV annotation from HERVd (In BED format)

 *gtf: HERV annotation from GTEx (In GTF format)